yzhai64/fh-agents-course/units/en/unit2/smolagents/why_use_smolagents.md

 We've these advantages in mind, when should we use smolagents over other frameworks?

-You may choose smolagents if:
+You should choose smolagents when:
 - You prioritize a lightweight and minimal solution.
 - You would like to experiment without complex configurations.
 - The logic for your application is straightforward.